¿Necesitas ayuda en español?

 Are there textbook fees?

 Fees vary by grade.
-They will be communicated to all families later this year.
+They will be communicated to all families when they are set.
 Those who wish to apply for assistance with textbook costs will need to fill out an application this summer.
 We will communicate when that application is available.